hanami/mailer/README.md

 end
 ```

-The delivery method specified must be compatible with the Mail gem, and all Mail gem delivery methods are available in Lotus::Mailer.
+The delivery method specified must be compatible with the `Mail` gem, and all `Mail` gem delivery methods are available in __Lotus::Mailer__.

 ### Multipart mail